 What Is Temporomandibular Joint Disorder (TMD)?

-- Chronic facial pain in the face, jaw, neck and shoulders
+- Chronic facial pain in the face and jaw

 - Chronic facial pain in or around the ear